 Crowders Mountain in North Carolina was under threat for over a hundred years.
 Starting with the North Carolina Gold Rush, there was some time of mining taking place on the mountain.
 The current State Park still shows traces of those mines.
 But they were all small scale and didn’t threaten the existence of the mountain itself.
 But that all changes in the 1970’s.

-Trees growing up in cracks of the boulders near Kings Pinnacle at Crowders Mountain State Park.
+Trees growing up in cracks of the boulders near kings pinnacle at Crowders Mountain State Park.

 As you climb higher up the Kings Pinnacle Trail at Crowders Mountain State Park, the terrain changes from the familiar rolling hills of the Piedmont to the rocky rough terrain visitors travel to experience.